Avzgui/LeHibouc/README.md

 ###Quick Start

-If you want to contribuate at Le Hibouc's project just clone the repository, and run :
+If you want to contribute at Le Hibouc's project just clone the repository, and run :
 ```
 composer update